zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 Before we can talk about packaging I want to make sure that you are aware of the most important file for packaging: `pyproject.toml`.

 Packaging in Python has come a long way.
-Until PEP 518 `setup.py` files where used for packaging, using `setuptools` as a build tool.
-PEP 518 introduced the usage of a `pyproject.toml` file.
-So right now, when creating a package we need a `pyproject.toml` file.
-It is used to define the settings of a project, set metadata and lots of other things.
+Until [PEP 518](https://peps.python.org/pep-0518/) `setup.py` files where used for packaging, using `setuptools` as a build tool.
+[PEP 518](https://peps.python.org/pep-0518/) introduced the usage of a `pyproject.toml` file.
+As a consequence, you need a `pyproject.toml` file when creating a package. `pyproject.toml` is used to define the settings of a project, define metadata and lots of other things.
 If you would like to see an example check out the [`pyproject.toml` file of the pandas library](https://github.com/pandas-dev/pandas/blob/main/pyproject.toml).

-With this knowledge we can go on at take a look at package management.
+With the knowledge on `pyproject.toml` we can go on at take a look at package management.

 ## Package management
 ### Definition